Hero image Capitol to Classroom orange

 • A new allotment for operational costs, including utilities and property insurance

-SB 2 was funded at $1 billion for the 2026–27 biennium.
-The new Education Savings Account (ESA) program, also known as a voucher program, is expected to see cost increases in future years.
+Senate Bill 2 was funded at $1 billion for the 2026-27 biennium.
+The new school voucher program (Texas Education Freedom Accounts) is expected to see cost increases in future years.
+It will allow eligible students to use public funds for:

 • Private school tuition